sbitio/puppet-monit/README.md

 defaults to the init system that each supported OS configures by default.
 The init type to use can be also set per service.
 See below for details.

+Use 1.x.x releases for Puppet 3.x and 2.x.x for Puppet 4.

 ## Classes and Defined Types

 ### Class: `monit`